Los Angeles Kings: Stanley Cup championships (2011–2014)

-During the 2013–14 season, the Kings acquired Marian Gaborik, and qualified for their fifth straight playoffs with the sixth-best result of the West.
+During the 2013–14 season, the Kings acquired Marián Gáborík, and qualified for their fifth straight playoffs with the sixth-best result of the West.
 In the first round of the 2014 playoffs, the Kings played their in-state rivals, the San Jose Sharks.
 After losing the first three games to the Sharks, the Kings became the fourth team in NHL history to win the final four games in a row after initially being down three games to none, beating the Sharks in San Jose in the deciding game 7.
 In the second round, the Kings played another in-state rival, Anaheim.
 After starting the series with two wins, the Kings lost three-straight games, trailing the series three games to two.
 However, for the second time in the first two rounds of the playoffs, the Kings were able to rally back after being down in the series and defeated the Ducks in Anaheim in game 7.
 In the third round, the Kings jumped out to a three-games-to-one lead against Stanley Cup-defending Chicago, but were unable to close out the series in the fifth and sixth games.
 On June 1, 2014, the Kings advanced to the Stanley Cup Final for the second time in three years after winning game 7, 4–3, in overtime through a goal from Alec Martinez, clinching their third Western Conference title in franchise history.
 The Kings became the first team in NHL history to win three game 7s en route to a Stanley Cup Final berth.
 Not only were the Kings the first team in history to accomplish this feat, but they also managed to win all game sevens on opposing ice.
 For the third time, the Kings were finalists after finishing third in their division and sixth or lower in their conference.